 The DPSCS also allows public members to send money to an inmate through the lockbox service.

-Maryland-How to Search for State & Federal Prisons Inmates
+How To Search for State & Federal Prisons Inmates

-The best place to find a prisoner in federal prison or camp is by visiting the Federal Bureau of Investigation (FBI) website.
+The best place to find a prisoner in a federal prison or camp is by visiting the Federal Bureau of Investigation (FBI) website.
 This website has an FBI prisoner locator that performs a search using either name or number.

-The requester can search by name by providing the correct names of the subject along with specific personal information.9 The number search is more precise, and the requester needs to provide the number on the FBI prisoner ID of the inmate.
+The requester can search by name by providing the correct names of the subjects along with specific personal information.9 The number search is more precise, and the requester needs to provide the number on the FBI prisoner ID of the inmate.

 If the requester wishes to search for inmates in county jails, they need to look for the sheriff’s department of that specific county.
 This department manages inmate records; all of them have online jail rosters and inmate lists that they update regularly.